Dallas / Texas / Remote

 The preflight checklist

-Who reviewed it, who approved it, where the evidence lives, and what happens if the thing has to come down before lunch.
+Who reviewed it, who approved it, and where the evidence lives.

 Operating Memory